dddrrreee/cs140e-24win/labs/18-vm-coherence/README.md

    - The data cache is not accessible when the MMU is off.
      Thus, before disabling the MMU you'll need to clean the data cache or you'll lose dirty entries.
-   - It doesn't *seem* you have to invalidate the icache, but you should have an argument one way or the other.
+   - It doesn't *seem* you have to invalidate the icache, but the test assumes you did.
+If you don't want to, and have an argument for why not, you are welcome to remove that part of the test (it checks for icache misses after enable/disable).

 Make sure you're correctly using:
    - PrefetchBuffer.